skatkov/stoic/README.md

 - Instantly edit the current day's entry
 - Journal using any plain-text format (txt, md, [xit](https://xit.jotaen.net/), or anything else)
 - Use journal file template support
-- Work on Linux and OSX
+- Works on Linux and OSX
 - Review and filter existing entries

 ## Installation